Advanced Family & Sports Podiatry

 How can Advanced Podiatry help?

 Our podiatrists, who specialise in foot and ankle conditions, can provide various treatments for plantar warts.
-The choice of treatment depends on the severity of the warts and your individual situation.
+There is more than one treatment available and the choice of treatment depends on the severity of the warts and your individual situation.
 Here are some common methods our podiatrists might use to treat plantar warts:

 Microwave Therapy (Swift®)